 The Independent Adoption Center serves families of all racial and ethnic backgrounds who are seeking to adopt a newborn in an open adoption.
 The IAC actively recruits families from all racial and ethnic backgrounds.

 Below are questions that prospective adoptive families frequently ask about infant adoption.
-We encourage you to find out more by requesting an information packet or signing up for an information session.
+We encourage you to find out more by requesting an information packet or signing up for a free adoption seminar.

 Racial/Ethnic Profiles FAQ